ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Device Identity Triple {#sec-comid-triple-identity}

 A Device Identity triple relates one or more cryptographic keys to a device.
+The triple subject is an identity used to name a device.
+The triple object is an array of cryptographic key(s) used to authenticate the device.
+The predicate asserts that any of the key(s) (found in the triple object) can be used to authenticate the device.

+If contained in a CoRIM, this triple endorses that the key(s) were provisioned to the Target Environment.

+If contained in Evidence, this triple asserts that the key(s) are present in the Target Environment.

+The Verifier SHOULD perform offline verification of the key(s).

-The subject of an Identity triple uses an instance or class identifier to refer to a device, and a cryptographic key is the object.
-The predicate asserts that the identity is authenticated by the key.
-A common application for this triple is device identity.
+The subject of an identity triple uses an instance or class identifier to refer to a device, and a cryptographic key is the object.
+The predicate asserts that at least one of the keys, as defined by `$crypto-key-type-choice`, authenticates the Attester.

+Depending on which `$crypto-key-type-choice` form is supplied, the Verifier may need to take different steps to locate or verify the key.

 ~~~ cddl
 {::include cddl/identity-triple-record.cddl}